After having seen a couple of months with the word Ajax buzzing everywhere, I believe it’s time to clear a few things out.

 It has taken a while for the industry to grasp the power of Ajax, and the foremost reason why it’s suddenly so hot right now is that we’ve started to do smarter web applications featuring rich user interfaces built on Ajax.

-Google Maps is perhaps the most well-known Ajax application and definitely one of the things that started the buzzword avalanche.
+Google Maps is perhaps the most well-known Ajax application and definitely one of the things that started the hype.

-And that’s not even all.
-There are a lot more things to consider with Ajax development.
-But enough of all this negative thinking.
-I think that Ajax is a very useful technique and we will see a lot more of it in the near future, if developers tend to take it serious and use it as a tool instead of a toy.
+There are a lot more things to consider with Ajax development, but enough of all this negative thinking.
+I think that Ajax is a very useful technique and we will see a lot more of it in the near future.